locationtech/geomesa/docs/user/process.rst

 -  ``KNearestNeighborSearchProcess`` - performs a KNN search
 -  ``Point2PointProcess`` - aggregates a collection of points into a collection of line segments
 -  ``ProximitySearchProcess`` - searches near a set input features
--  :ref:`query_process` - performs a Geomesa optimized query using spatiotemporal indexes
+-  :ref:`query_process` - performs a Geomesa query, useful as input for nested requests
 -  ``RouteSearchProcess`` - matches features traveling along a given route
 -  ``SamplingProcess`` - uses statistical sampling to reduces the features returned by a query